 Points Panda has partnered with a variety of financial companies including CardRatings for our coverage of credit card products.
 Points Panda and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 For more information please read our full Advertiser Disclosure.

-Lots of people are either canceling or downgrading their credit cards these days because of the coronavirus pandemic.
-If you’re planning to do it too, you better keep your credit cards for a while because the new Chase coronavirus categories have just been announced.
+Lots of people are either canceling or downgrading their travel credit cards these days because of the coronavirus pandemic.
+If you’re planning to do it too, you better keep your travel credit cards for a while because the new Chase coronavirus categories have just been announced.

 The updated bonus categories would revolve around groceries, restaurants, and food delivery.
 It’s a result of the people adapting to a different lifestyle which is prioritizing basic needs.